Lou-Martin/extending_testing_p2_challenge/README.md

 **Sixth Entry:** To aid readbility I've spent a little time formatting the repo.
 I've also included my testplan - find it in the repos root folder.

+**Seventh Entry:** Before I execute my test plan I'll write a small script to generate sample data.
+Should my test plan raise any issues I want to investigate further I can use this script to quickly populate the data needed to continue testing.

 NOTES:
 On resources - within the resources directory there are two items named "clean slate" or variations there of.
 One is a python file and the other a directory.
 The python file simply purges the testing ground directory and copies the directory also named clean slate back to testing grounds.
 This (as the name implies) sets a repeatable, clean, test area.